 At the beginning of each rotation, the attending nephrologist reviews the goals and objectives of the rotation.
-At the end of each rotation, the attending nephrologist will evaluate the fellow on each of the 6 core competencies.
-The fellow is rated on a scale of; unsatisfactory (1 2 3), Satisfactory (4 5 6) or Superior (7 8 9) on each of the 6 competencies.
+In the middle of the rotation, a summative (verbal feedback) evaluation is provided to the fellow.
+At the end of each rotation, the attending nephrologist will log into New Innovations and provide a formative (written) evaluation of the fellow on each of the 6 core competencies, based on milestones achieved for that competency.
+Milestones are rated fails to meet expectation, below expectation, meets expectation, exceeds expectation and masters competency.
 The attending also provides specific comments and recommendations at the end of each rotation.
 The attending is as specific as possible, including reports of critical incidents and/or outstanding performance.
 Global adjectives or remarks, such as "good fellow," do not provide meaningful feedback to the fellow.